wangyanhit/AI/README.md

 astar_and_rbfs_for_tsp.py: Using A* and Recursive Best First search to solve TSP problems;

 hill_climbing_for_tsp.py: Using hill-climbing algorithm to solve TSP problems;

+genetic_algorithm_for_tsp.py: Using genetic algorithm to solve TSP problem.